Login

 What Is the History of Aluminum Alloy?

-Naturally occurring compounds that contain aluminum have been known since antiquity, but aluminum’s elemental nature as a metal wasn’t confirmed until 1825.
-This came thanks to the efforts of German chemist Friedrich Wöhler and Danish physicist Hans Christian Ørsted.
-After being discovered, aluminum was difficult to process and cost more than gold.
+Naturally occurring compounds that contain aluminum have been known since antiquity.
+However, aluminum's elemental nature as a metal wasn't confirmed until 1825, thanks to the efforts of German chemist Friedrich Wöhler and Danish physicist Hans Christian Ørsted.
+After its discovery, aluminum was difficult to process and cost more than gold.
 The price didn't start to drop until Henri Étienne Sainte-Claire Deville, a French chemist, started the first industrial manufacture in 1856.
-It would be an additional 50 years before duralumin, the first structural aluminum alloy with appreciable strength, was created.
-It was developed with military and industrial purposes in mind.
+It would be an additional 50 years before duralumin, the first structural aluminum alloy with appreciable strength, was created with military and industrial purposes in mind.

 What Is Aluminum Alloy Made Of?